NEET/JEE Coaching Scholarship

 Answer:

-The answer is the option (ii).
+The answer is option (ii).
 A decrease in reduction potential corresponds with an increase in reduction power.
 The order of reducing power is

 Question:11